One of the most powerful aspects of using WordPress is that you don’t need to have technical skills like editing code to run a successful website.

 (Access CJT functionality via toolbar icons)

 Click the ‘Save All Changes’ button to save your settings …

 (Click ‘Save All Changes’ to save your settings)

 For help and support with this plugin, visit the developer’s site here:

-How To View Page Code In Firefox
+Viewing Hidden Page Code In Firefox

-Use the search function (Ctrl+F) or scroll down the screen until you find the code that you have added (if adding code to the header section, it will normally be contained between the <head> and </head> tags) …
+Scroll down the screen until you find the code that you have added (if adding code to the header section, it will typically be located between the <head> and </head> tags) …

-If you can see the code in your page, then all that’s left is to test your script and make sure that everything is working correctly.
-If you experience any errors, repeat the above process to make sure that your code has been pasted in correctly, or get help from a professional.
-As stated at the beginning of this tutorial, always back up your files and database before doing anything that involves changing code.
+If you can see the code in your page, then all that’s left is to test your script and make sure that everything is working as it should.
+If you experience any problems, repeat the above process and make sure that you have pasted in the code correctly, or get help from a professional.
+As stated earlier in this tutorial, always back up your files and database before adding, changing or deleting code.

 Congratulations, now you know how to easily scripts to WordPress pages.